 Creative Textiles (half-year option)

 Are you up for fun and innovative challenges?
 Mastering the zip will lead you to the creative world of dresses, skirts, shorts pants and crafty projects.
 Learn new techniques and skills working with all types of fabrics.
-You will learn how to read a commercial pattern, photograph your work for portfolios and integrate digital technology programmes, such as laser-cut stamp making.
+You will learn how to read a commercial pattern, photograph your work for portfolios and integrate digital technology programmes, such as lasercut stamp making.
 There are also great competitions to enter.
 All students will have access to Adobe for \$10 for the year.
 There are some additional charges for materials.
 There are also great competitions to enter.

-Creative Design Challenge (half-year option)
+Fibre Obsession (half-year option)

-Are you interested in creativity, cultures, gift giving and technology?
-Are you wanting to know more about the meanings of traditional Māori or Pasifika design?
-Using traditional and modern construction methods, you will create precious pieces.
-You will learn the skills necessary to turn raw materials into a beautiful finished products, using equipment and techniques such as the laser cutter, 3D printer and weaving.
-These challenges and fun projects will be displayed at an end-of-year celebration of all things technology.
-All students will have access to Adobe for \$10 for the year.
+Are you passionate about creativity, textiles, and hands-on making?
+Do you want to explore the rich meanings behind traditional textile arts while mastering modern techniques?
+In this course, you'll bring your ideas to life by transforming raw materials into stunning, handcrafted pieces.
+From time-honoured methods to cutting-edge innovations, you'll develop the skills to design and create unique works of art.
+Get ready to experiment, craft, and express yourself through fabric and fibre!
 There are some additional charges for materials.

 Marsden Our Values

 Hiranga Excellence

 Marsden School is a high-performance environment where everyone aspires to be the best they can be in their academic and co-curricular pursuits.

 Manahau Resilience

 Our programmes focus explicitly on building resilience, knowing we can pick ourselves up and keep going, giving ourselves the greatest chance of personal happiness and success.

 Auahatanga Creativity

 We have the ability to think outside the square, to respond to the challenges of today in innovative ways, to find new ways of working, thinking and living to create a successful future.

 Oha Service

 Our students know their place in the local and global community.
 They will honour the Anglican values and traditions of caring and having consideration for others as fostered and delivered through all our co-curricular programmes.

 Whanaungatanga Respectful relationships

 We will form and forge reciprocally respectful relationships, where a sense of belonging is nurtured through shared experiences and working positively together as one Marsden family.

-Samuel Marsden Collegiate School Marsden Avenue, Karori, Wellington Private Bag 17000 Karori, Wellington 6147 marsden.school.nz
+Samuel Marsden Collegiate School Marsden Avenue, Karori, Wellington Private Bag 17000 Karori, Wellington 6147

+(04) 476 8707

+marsden.school.nz